Symptoms of Vein Disease

 - Venous ulcers around the inner or outer ankle

 - Loss of hair on lower legs and feet (also a sign of arterial disease)

 - These changes may also be accompanied by aches and pains and/or heavy, tired legs.

 The inflammatory changes caused by chronic venous insufficiency often leads to skin rashes that cause intense itching and redness.
 If this rash is due to vein disease it is usually referred to as venous eczema or venous stasis dermatitis.
-This usually affects the lower legs with patches of numerous tiny red bumps that may coalesce into diffuse red rashes covering the lower legs and ankles.
+This usually affects the lower legs with many patches of tiny red bumps.
+They may come together into diffuse red rashes covering the lower legs and ankles.
 The rash is usually very itchy and is often misdiagnosed as an infection of the skin called cellulitis.

 More advanced skin changes lead to lipodermatosclerosis, a dark-red or brown, plaque-like thickening of the skin that can be painful.
-This is usually associated with scarring and fibrosis of the underlying subcutaneous tissues and causes the tissues below the calf to shrink and become hardened.
-Patients may notice a caliber change in the diameter of their lower legs and narrowing of the lower legs from the lower calf down to the ankles.
+This is usually associated with scarring and fibrosis of the underlying subcutaneous tissues.
+It causes the tissues below the calf to shrink and harden.
+Patients may notice a caliber change in the diameter of their lower legs.
+That means they may narrow from the lower calf down to the ankles.

-The skin changes caused venous insufficiency are often misdiagnosed as a dermatological problem.
-This can prevent its true cause from being discovered, allowing the condition to get progressively worse over time.
+The skin changes caused by venous insufficiency are often misdiagnosed as a dermatological problem.
+This can prevent us from discovering its true cause, allowing the condition to get progressively worse over time.
 If vein disease is left untreated, the patient risks developing worsening skin changes leading to a stasis ulcer or open wound on the skin.